 Our comprehensive guide explains everything about double glazed windows and their installation, from frame materials, styles, and windows prices, to the installation process and consumer rights.

-The manufacturing process for double glazing products is quite straightforward.
-During the process, a double glazed unit is created by cutting two panes of glass according to set measurements.
-Then, the spacer bars are manufactured to size to ensure that they separate the two panes.
+The manufacturing process for double glazed windows is quite straightforward; each unit is created by cutting two panes of glass according to set measurements.
+Then, the spacer bars are manufactured to size by double glazing companies to ensure that they separate the two panes to reduce heat transfer and improve thermal insulation.
+This space is often filled with air or inert gases, which are poor conductors of heat.

 These spacer bars are made using materials with a low thermal conduction rate, which reduces heat loss.
 One pane of glass is fitted with the spacer bar in position before being moved through an argon-filled chamber.
 The second pane is pressed on top to seal the unit and trap the argon gas, creating a vacuum.